longerhhh/justForLearn/unit-test/readme.md

 ## Assertions

+### assert that items equals or not

 Assertions.assertEquals(expectedValue, actualValueAfterExecutingMethodUnderTest, "optional message if test fails")

 Assertions.assertNotEquals(unexpectedValue, actualValueAfterExecutingMethodUnderTest, "optional message if test fails")

+### assert that items is null or not

 assertNull
 AssertNotNull

+### assert that items refer to the same object or not, refers to the same object reference

+assertSame
+assertNotSame

 ## lifecycle